Peşrev: Structure

 In principle, they comport rather large usuls, yet peşrevs with shorter rhythmical patterns do exist.
-One rule that is never ever transgressed is that this usul may not be a compound meter of the family aksak.
-Some peşrevs, called batak or karabatak are so organized as to instigate a form of question and answer between instruments.
+One rule that is never transgressed is that this usul may not be a compound meter of the family aksak.
+Some peşrevs, called batak or karabatak, are organized as to instigate a form of question-and-answer between instruments.

 If the hanes are to be marked with [A, C, D, E] and the teslim with [B], the regular structure of a peşrev would be A+B/C+B/D+B/E+B, thus always ending with the teslim.
 For some, the teslim is also the first hane; therefore they have the structure: A/B+A/C+A/D+A.

 Peşrev composers in Ottoman classical music

 Tanburi Büyük Osman Bey was a prominent peşrev composer.
-Other composers include Tanburi Cemil Bey, Gazi Giray Han, Dimitrie Cantemir and Dilhayat Kalfa.
+Other composers include Tamburi Cemil Bey, Gazi Giray Han, Dimitrie Cantemir and Dilhayat Kalfa.